Warner Bros. Studio

 Backstory and Context

-Warner Brothers merged with First National Pictures in the 1930s.
-First National’s studio in Burbank, California, built in 1926, became the main studio.
-During the “Golden Era” of Hollywood, Warner Brothers had a slew of stars under contract: Bette Davis, Errol Flynn, and Humphrey Bogart, among many others.
+In the 1930s, Warner Bros. merged with First National Pictures.
+First National’s studio in Burbank, built in 1926, became their main studio.
+During the “Golden Era” of Hollywood, Warner Bros. had Bette Davis, Errol Flynn, and Humphrey Bogart, and many others under contract.
 They released such classics as The Public Enemy, 42nd Street, and Casablanca during this time.
-Also in the 1930s, Warner Brothers established an animation unit that would go on to create the iconic Looney Tunes characters.
-Warner Brothers stood out from other studios because of its use of realism.
-Gangster and crime films were common, as were “social issue” films, often inspired by contemporary headlines.
-An example is I am a Fugitive from a Chain Gang, which highlighted the problems of the prison system at the time.
+Warner Bros. established an animation unit in the 1930s that would go on to create the iconic Looney Tunes.
+What made Warner Bros. stand out was its realism.
+Gangster and crime films were common Warner Bros. productions, as were “social issue” films often inspired by contemporary headlines.
+For example, I Am a Fugitive from a Chain Gang highlighted the problems of the prison system at the time.

-Then came a long period of change for Warner Brothers.
+The 1950s marked a period of change for Warner Bros.
 First, television came along to compete with movies.
-In 1955, Warner Brothers faced this threat head-on by creating TV shows, starting with Cheyenne and adding Maverick, 77 Sunset Strip, and others.
+In 1955, Warner Bros. faced this threat head-on by creating television shows, beginning with Cheyenne, Maverick, 77 Sunset Strip, and others.
+In the late 1950s, Jack persuaded Albert and Harry to participate in a joint sale of stocks, and then discretely purchased their shares, giving him control.
 The 1960s saw the studio change hands.
-First, the Warners sold it to Elliot and Ken Hyman.
-They then sold it to the Kinney Corporation, who had recently purchased DC Comics.
-More successes came in the 1970s through movies such as A Clockwork Orange and Dirty Harry.
-Robert A. Daly and Terry Semel took things over in the 1980s and bought Lorimar, a TV production company who made such shows as The Waltons.
+First, the Warners sold it to Elliot and Ken Hyman, who then sold it to the Kinney Corporation.
+More success came in the 1970s with movies such as A Clockwork Orange and Dirty Harry.
+Robert A. Daly and Terry Semel took over in the 1980s and bought Lorimar, a television production company who made such shows as The Waltons.

-The 21st century has not slowed Warner Brothers down.
-They released the Harry Potter movies, each one a box office sensation.
-There was also the return to Batman movies, starting with Batman Begins.
-On television, Warner Brothers currently has among its successes Westworld and The Ellen DeGeneres Show.
-The studio has made and beaten new records year after year.
-Warner Brothers is the only studio to break the one-billion-dollar mark for receipts for sixteen consecutive years.
+The 21st century has brought Warner Bros. more success.
+The studio released the Harry Potter movies, with each one being a box office hit.
+There was also the return of Batman movies, starting with Batman Begins.
+In television, Warner Bros. could count among its successful shows Westworld and The Ellen DeGeneres Show.
+Year after year, the studio has set and broken records, and it is the only studio to break the one-billion-dollar mark for receipts for sixteen consecutive years.

-Warner Brothers has seen the evolution of film, from brief flickers in nickelodeons to talking pictures to movies as we know them today.
-Their studio is a reminder of all that has changed in the industry since its conception.
+Warner Bros.
+Studio in Hollywood offers a variety of daily tours, giving visitors a behind-the-scenes look at the iconic studio.
+Warner Bros. has seen the evolution of film, from brief flickers in nickelodeons to talking pictures to movies as we know them today.
+The studio is a reminder of all that has changed in the industry since its conception.